 Barker owns two four wheel drive vehicles and a range of trailers for its own mountain bikes, canoes and for general duties, as well as maintaining a number of UHF hand-held radios, satellite phones, etc for communication purposes.
 In addition it is able to issue or hire to students backpacks, bedrolls, tents etc.

-In Year 8 during Term 2, students elect to do either the Duke of Edinburgh Award (DEAS) or Cadets, or both, in order to fulfill their Outdoor Education commitment in Middle School.
-An initial commitment of 10 months must be given by all students when joining the Cadet Unit and a student's commitment to DEAS ceases at the completion of their Bronze level.
+In Year 8 during Term 2, students elect to do either The Duke of Edinburgh's International Award or Cadets, or both, in order to fulfill their Outdoor Education commitment in Middle School.
+An initial commitment of 10 months must be given by all students when joining the Cadet Unit and a student's commitment to The Duke of Ed ceases at the completion of their Bronze level.

 The Duke of Edinburgh’s International Award helps equips young people for life and work.
 It is the world’s leading achievement award.
 By creating opportunities for young people to develop skills, get physically active, give service and experience adventure, the Award can play a critical role in student development beyond the classroom.